 Serves: 6

-You will need a 3 liter pressure cooker.
-If you don’t have a pressure cooker you can use a pot, ensure that you add sufficient water to cook the greens meltingly tender for about 2 -3 hours.
+You will need a 5 quarts pressure cooker ( bigger is good) to make this dish.
+If you don’t have a pressure cooker you can cook using a regular pot, ensure that you add sufficient water to cook the greens meltingly tender for about 2 -3 hours.

 Ingredients: